pytchlang/pytch-tutorials/blue-invader/tutorial.md

 {{< commit create-alien-with-costumes >}}

+We've chosen two of the images you can find in the “Images and Sounds” tab.
+You can choose different ones if you like.

 If you add this code to your project and run it, you should see a blue enemy invader in the middle of the screen.
 This is because Pytch starts a Sprite off wearing the first costume in its list.